bhujoshi/getir-todo-react/README.md

-# React todo using react like keep
+# React todo using redux like keep

 Run `yarn install` and then run `yarn start` to run the app.